RED-BROWN POLITICS: DON'T TAKE THE BAIT!

 by Bill Weinberg, Fifth Estate

-After April's gas attack at the Syrian city of Douma, and Trump's retaliatory air-strikes, the poorly-named "anti-war" protest held in Los Angeles actually featured placards with the portrait of Bashar Assad and expressions of open support for genocidal dictator.
+After April's gas attack at the Syrian city of Douma, and Trump's retaliatory air-strikes, the poorly-named "anti-war" protest held in Los Angeles actually featured placards with the portrait of Bashar Assad and expressions of open support for the genocidal dictator.
 Slogans like "Assad is protecting civilians, he is not bombing his own people."

 Now, where else have we seen such open support for the dictator?
 At the neo-Nazi rally in Charlottesville, Virginia, that saw deadly violence last August.
 One figure on the scene was David Duke, who proclaimed on Twitter, "Civilized world stands with Assad."
 Video clips from Charlottesville showed the "alt-right" mouthpiece called Baked Alaska saying to the camera with his buddies, "Assad's the man, brother!
 Two chemical bombs would have solved this whole ISIS business!"
 A sentiment less hypocritical than that of the supposed peaceniks in L.A.